 The following list provides examples of offences which are normally regarded as misconduct.
-This list is not exhaustive.
+This list is not exhaustive:

-- Breaches of the Employee Code of Conduct - Poor time-keeping - Absence from work without reasonable cause or authorisation or failure to comply with absence reporting procedures - Negligence or carelessness in carrying out duties. - Refusal to carry out reasonable instructions - Minor misuse of SSSC property or resources - Minor breaches of safety regulations - Minor misuse of IT/Internet/email/telecommunications
+- breaches of the employee Code of Conduct - poor timekeeping - absence from work without reasonable cause or authorisation or failure to comply with absence reporting procedures - negligence or carelessness in carrying out duties - refusal to carry out reasonable instructions - minor misuse of SSSC property or resources - minor breaches of safety regulations - minor misuse of IT/internet/email/telecommunications.

-Gross Misconduct
+Gross misconduct

 Gross misconduct is misconduct of such a serious and fundamental nature that it breaches the contractual relationship between the employee and the SSSC.
-The following list, gives examples of behaviour which will normally be regarded as gross misconduct.
-This list is not exhaustive.
+The following list gives examples of behaviour which will normally be regarded as gross misconduct.
+This list is not exhaustive:

-- fraud or theft - falsification of records including timesheets - false declaration of experience, qualifications or professional registration - deliberate damage to SSSC property - physical violence or assault - bullying, harassment and/or discrimination - serious negligence - serious insubordination - significant disregard for a reasonable management instruction or repeated refusal to carry out a management instruction which is within the individual's capabilities and which is in the interests of the SSSC - serious breach of corporate or financial governance processes and procedures - breach of confidentiality of SSSC information including information relating to stakeholders, registrants and education and training providers - inappropriate use of email, telephones or the internet that is a serious breach of the SSSC's ICT Security Policy - submitting false medical certification - Incapability at work brought on by alcohol or drugs - comments made on social media platforms such as Facebook or Twitter which could bring the reputation of the SSSC into disrepute - inappropriate behaviour at work - behaviour outside work which has a damaging impact on the reputation of the SSSC, the employee's own position with the SSSC or affects another employee or stakeholder of the SSSC - · serious breach of confidence - serious misuse of the organisations property or name
+- fraud or theft

+- falsification of records including timesheets

+- false declaration of experience, qualifications or professional registration

+- deliberate damage to SSSC property

+- physical violence or assault

+- bullying, harassment and/or discrimination

+- serious negligence

+- serious insubordination

+- significant disregard for a reasonable management instruction or repeated refusal to carry out a management instruction which is within the individual's capabilities and which is in the interests of the SSSC

+- serious breach of corporate or financial governance processes and procedures

+- breach of confidentiality of SSSC information including information relating to stakeholders, registrants and education and training providers - inappropriate use of email, telephones or the internet that is a serious breach of the SSSC's ICT Security Policy - submitting false medical certification - incapability at work brought on by alcohol or drugs - comments made on social media platforms such as Facebook or Twitter which could bring the reputation of the SSSC into disrepute - inappropriate behaviour at work that is contradictory to the Code of Conduct or the SSSC Codes of Practice - behaviour outside work which has a damaging impact on the reputation of the SSSC, the employee's own position with the SSSC or affects another employee or stakeholder of the SSSC that is contradictory to the Code of Conduct or the SSSC Codes of Practice - serious breach of confidence - serious misuse of the organisation's property or name.